 C-sections may be a planned procedure for expecting mothers.
-Still, they can also be an unexpected and daunting last-minute decision their doctor takes based on the birthing circumstances.
+Still, they can also be an unexpected and daunting last-minute medical emergency their doctor takes based on the birthing circumstances.

 When a cesarean is performed, the surgeon will make an incision in the abdomen and a second incision in the uterus to get the baby out.